Knee Pain Physiotherapy in Singapore

 • Patella – The kneecap

-• Cartilage: Acts as a cushion between bones
+• Meniscus – Acts as a cushion between bones

-• Muscles: Quadriceps and hamstrings power your movement
+• Muscles & tendons – Quadriceps and hamstrings power your movement

-• Tendons & Ligaments: Hold everything together and keep your knee stable
+• Ligaments – Hold everything together and keep your knee stable

 Because your knees are used every time you walk, squat, climb stairs, or stand, even small issues can feel huge over time.